 - Highlighting a selection of the most popular products at the top of the sections is an excellent starting point for generating sales.

-- A “find out more” button or link under each product will encourage users to want to…find out more!
+- A “find out more” button or link under each product will encourage users to investigate.

 - Product recommendations create a more personal experience for the user and help increase their average shopping cart

-- Adding “social” sharing buttons is an effective way of turning the product listing into viral content.
+- Adding social sharing buttons is an effective way of turning the product listing into viral content.

-- The presence of logos such as “Visa certified” enhances customer confidence in the site
+- The presence of logos such as “Visa certified” enhances customer confidence in the site.

-- A very visible button/link to “Proceed to payment” greatly encourages users to click
+- A very visible button/link to “proceed to payment” greatly encourages users to click.

 - Paying for an order without registration is very much appreciated by new prospects, who are not necessarily inclined to share their personal information when first visiting the site.